-To grow and yield, peanut needs water and the more water the higher yields.
+To grow and yield profitably, peanut needs regular water throughout the growing season.
 Figure 1 shows the close relationship between rainfall and pod yield in 30 varieties tested in 2009 and 2010 in PVQE trials in Virginia and North Carolina.
 When irrigation is not available drought tolerant varieties should be planted in fields and locations that historically are more prone to drought stress.
 Critical peanut growth stages to drought are emergence, flowering, pegging, and pod filling.
 After uniform emergence and good crop establishment and until flowering irrigation is not necessary unless it is very dry.
 If it is a very dry year, then limited irrigation can be applied between after emergence and flowering, but not full irrigation.